lwang-astro/TSARC/README.md

 In doc directory, html and latex format of Doxygen documents for all these three header files can be found with detailed description of the API.

-In sample directory, a sample code is implemented which can be used to integrate few body systems with ARC methods.
-Use 'Make', the executable file "chain" will be generated.
-Using './chain -h', the user can get the idea how to use this sample code.
+In sample directory, two sample codes are provided.
+The 'chain' program can read particle data and integrate the orbits using ARC library.
+The 'hierarchy' program can read kepler orbital parameters and generate hierarchical few-body systems and do integration using ARC.
+Using 'Make chain' and 'Make hierarchy', these programs can be compiled individually.
+For the details of how to use them, using './chain -h' or './hierarchy -h'.